kaaengine/kaa/docs/tutorial/part05.rst

 A :code:`BodyNode` can be one of three types.
 This is determined by setting :code:`body_type` property on a :code:`BodyNode`.

 * static (:code:`kaa.physics.BodyNodeType.static`) - this node cannot change position or rotation.
 Basically a performance hint for the engine.
 Useful for non-moving platforms, walls etc.
-* kinematic (:code:`kaa.physics.BodyNodeType.kinematic`) - the node can move but does not have a mass (you can set the mass but it won't change its behavior).
-Upon collision it will behave as a static object.
-Useful when you're interested just in detecting a collision and handle all consequences on your own.
+* kinematic (:code:`kaa.physics.BodyNodeType.kinematic`) - the node can move but does not have a mass (you can set the mass but it won't change its behavior) therefore no environmental effects (such as damping or gravity) can affect it.
+When colliding with other objects it will behave as a static object.
+Using kinemtaic bodies is useful when you're interested just in detecting a collision and handle all consequences on your own.
 * dynamic (:code:`kaa.physics.BodyNodeType.dynamic`) - fully dynamic node.
 Useful for a 'free' objects which you add to the environment and let the engine work out all the physics.